7b- Practice problems for Gauss Jordan elimination.

 We will introduce a practice problem Gauss Jordan elimination, or the reduced echelon form.
 Practice problem number #33 is from Stewart’s book College Algebra.

-For the first practice problem #33 for Gauss Jordan elimination.
+For the first practice problem #33 for Gauss-Jordan elimination.
 Solve the following systems of linear equations.
-The detail of the given matrix for practice problem #33 is shown in the next slide image.
+We have three simultaneous equations as: x+2y-Z=-2& x+z=0 and 2*x-y-Z=-3.

 Practice problems for Gauss Jordan elimination a11 as a pivot to eliminate a21 and a31.

-Similarly, let a31 or the third row/first column be equal to zero.
-This is done by adding (-a31/a11)*R1 to row 3 to get the zero value.
+Similarly, let a31 or the third row/first column equal zero.
+Add (-a31/a11)*R1 to row 3 to get the zero value.
 Again, in this process, we consider a11 as the pivot element.
+We will multiply R1 by (-2) and add the result to the third row.
+Please refer to the following slide image for more details.

-carry on the row operations.
-Make sure that element a22 is equal to 1, this is done by multiplying row 2 by (-1/2).
+Carry on the row operations.
+Make sure that element a22 is equal to 1, and this is done by multiplying row 2 by (-1/2).

 Use a22 as a pivot to eliminate a32.

 Use a22 as a pivot by adding R3 to -(a23/a21)*R2.
-Perform the row operation to get the reduced echelon form or simply an upper matrix with three ones as diagonal.
+Perform the row operations to obtain the reduced echelon form, or simply an upper triangular matrix with three ones on the diagonal.

 Use a33 as a pivot to eliminate a23& a13.